CasperN/silica/Design.md

   *  Remember `handle` *consumes* its argument via a trait mechanism (specific trait TBD)
   *  Avoid re-introducing rejected ideas unless explicitly asked to reconsider.

-* **Onboarding Instructions:** Follow these instructions step by step to familiarize yourself with the Silica project.
+* **Onboarding Instructions:** Follow these instructions to familiarize yourself with the Silica project.
+Proceed step by step and show your work: Quote every single instruction and respond to them individually.
   1. Review this design document.
      1. List the important features and consider the interactions between pairs of features.
      2. Compare and contrast Silica against other languages, such as C++, Rust, Python, Koka, Ocaml, and Haskell.
-     3. List the points where the design is light on details
-     4. For each of those points, how would an experienced language designer flesh out the details?
-What are the potential options and how do they compare when considering Silica's values and goals.
+     3. Identify and rank Silica's core values, contributions, and priorities.
+     4. Enumerate the key features and challenges with the design.
-     5. Enumerate the source of potential complexity, then think through potential resolution strategies.
+     5. For each pair of features, what interactions between them are _not_ mentioned in the design?
+Think through potential resolution strategies.
 Note that Silica is still in development and while issues need to be surfaced, they need not be immediately solved.
-     6. Enumerate the sources of potential ergonomic friction or missing features in Silica.
-What can it learn from other languages.
-For each potential feature consider whether it is compatible with Silica's design and values.
+     6. Enumerate the sources of potential friction or missing features in Silica.
+What can it learn from other languages?
   2. Review the langauge's implementation files
      1. See `grammar.js` for the tree-sitter grammar.
         1. Think through what features are missing.
 The grammar will only be expanded as and when the type system is capable of modeling the associated complexity.
-     2. See `parse.rs` for Rust code that uses the generated tree-sitter parser and converts it to datastructures in Rust
+     2. See `parse.rs` for Rust code that uses the generated tree-sitter parser and converts it to datastructures in Rust.
+        1. Review what features are present.
+        2. Review what features are mentioned in the design but are absent.
+Note that the parser (like the grammar) will only be expanded when the rest of the type system is ready to handle the features.
      3. See `ast.rs` to see the type system, inference, and a long list of tests.
         1. Describe the current implementation state of the type system.
 Compare it to the implemented features in the parser/grammar.
-Are there gaps?
         2. Compare the implementation state to the overall design.
            1. How should the type system be augmented to bring it closer to the design.
            2. For each potential direction, what is the smallest incremental steps be